kieranklaassen/moneytree/README.md

 🔥 A powerful, simple, and extendable payment engine for rails, centered around transactional payments. 💵 🌴

-Moneytree is a rails engine to add multi-PSP payments to your app by extending your own models.
+Moneytree is a rails engine to add multi-PSP, multi-merchant payments to your app by extending your own models.
 It brings the following functionality with almost no work on your end:

 - 💵💶💷💴 Multi-currency
 - 🔑 OAuth and PSP onboarding for your PSP from right inside your app
 - 👩‍💻 PSP account creation, (with commission)
 - ⚙️ Webhooks
-- 💳 ~~PCI compliance with Javascript libraries~~ comming soon
+- 💳 ~~Javascript libraries~~ comming soon
 - 🧲 Platform fees
 - 🚀 Market Place transfers for sending one customer charge to multiple accounts.

 Currently we support the following PSP's:

+- Stripe Connect Standard (Stripe with connected accounts)
-- Stripe
+- Stripe Connect Express (Stripe Marketplace) with multi transfers
 - ~~Square~~ comming later

 But if you want to add more PSP's, we make it easy to do so.
 Read our